 central sleep apnea: the brain fails to signal the muscles to breathe due to an instability in the respiratory control center.

 If a person regularly stops breathing during sleep and does not have it treated, the brain might end up not getting enough oxygen, leading to catastrophic consequences.
-Therefore, if you suspect that you or your loved ones suffer from sleep apnea, do not hesitate to with us.
+Therefore, if you suspect that you or your loved ones suffer from sleep apnea, do not hesitate to schedule a visit with us.

 Sleep apnea is treated with CPAP (first line), oral devices, upper airway surgery, and weight loss surgery.
 Though EVERY sleep physician’s recommendation includes weight loss, most of the burden of managing weight is left to the patient.